What Is Slow Living?

 Why Slowing Down Feels So Hard—Yet So Necessary

-We’ve been conditioned to tie our worth to how much we accomplish, how quickly we respond, how “on” we always are.
+We’ve been conditioned to tie our worth to how much we accomplish, how quickly we respond, and how “on” we always are.

-No wonder so many of us feel anxious, numb, disconnected, and tired of running on autopilot.
+No wonder so many of us feel:

 It gives you back your breath.